 The resulting Nusselt number, which represents the enhancement of heat transfer through a fluid layer as a result of convection relative to conduction across the same fluid layer, is:

 Combined Forced and Natural Convection

-As was written, convection takes place through advection, diffusion or both.
-In preceding chapters we considered convection transfer in fluid flows that originate from an external forcing condition – forced convection.
-In this chapter, we consider natural convection, where any fluid motion occurs by natural means such as buoyancy.
-In fact, there are flow regimes, in which we have to consider both forcing mechanisms.
+As was written, convection takes place through advection, diffusion, or both.
+In preceding chapters, we considered convection transfer in fluid flows originating from an external forcing condition – forced convection.
+This chapter considers natural convection, where any fluid motion occurs by natural means such as buoyancy.
+There are flow regimes in which we have to consider both forcing mechanisms.
 When flow velocities are low, natural convection will also contribute in addition to forced convection.
-Whether or not free convection is significant for heat transfer, it can be checked using the following criteria:
+Whether or not free convection is significant for heat transfer can be checked using the following criteria:

 - If Gr/Re2 >> 1 free convection prevails